 If no, Young girl: I don’t believe you.
 If we are liars despite our poverty; are we not worse than the Reditus who oppress us?
 I will go myself to find the truth.
 We are done here Augustus.
 Good day.

 If yes, Young girl: If that is the case then Corydon Deus must be testing our faith.
 Even if we run out of water I would rather suffer here with my brothers and sisters.
 Corydon Deus wants us to trust him during hard times and the good.
 Corydon Deus punished the Reditus for a reason and will punish them once again.
 You have reminded me not to forget this.
 Thank you for your honesty Augustus.
 Here take this as a token of appreciation for your good spirit.
-(Augustus receives Child’s relic)
+(Augustus receives Child’s relic) The girl should give some example of a good Corydon Deus has done for his people to warrant this level of faith.
+This coming from even a young girl would emphasize to the audience what the entire population of followers hold on to as to why they trust in him.

 If you talk to the girl again.